-Julian Assange: Sweden drops rape investigation - BBC News
+Sweden drops Assange rape investigation

 At a press briefing on Friday, Ms Ny said that by remaining in the embassy in London Mr Assange had evaded the exercise of the European Arrest Warrant (EAW) that would have seen him extradited to Sweden.

-She said: "According to Swedish legislation, a criminal investigation is to be conducted as quickly as possible.
-In order to proceed with the case, Julian Assange would have to be formally notified of the criminal suspicions against him.
+She said that under Swedish law a criminal investigation needed to be conducted "as quickly as possible".

-"We cannot expect to receive assistance from Ecuador regarding this.
-Therefore the investigation is discontinued."
+Sweden did not expect Ecuador's co-operation in formally notifying Mr Assange of the allegations against him, a necessary step in proceeding with the case, she added.

-But she added: "If he were to return to Sweden before the statute of limitation on this case expires in August 2020, the preliminary investigation could be resumed."
+But she said: "If he were to return to Sweden before the statute of limitation on this case expires in August 2020, the preliminary investigation could be resumed."

 She said it was "regrettable we have not been able to carry out the investigation", and added: "We are not making any pronouncement about guilt."